Should I get tested for STDs?

 flu-like symptoms like fever, body aches, swollen glands, and feeling tired.

 All of these symptoms can be caused by things that aren’t STDs (like pimples, UTIs, or yeast infections).
 So getting tested is the only way to know for sure what’s going on.
-Talk with your nurse or doctor about your symptoms, what kind of sex you’ve had (vaginal, anal, or oral), and whether you use condoms and/or dental dams.
-They’ll help you figure out what kinds of testing or treatment you may need.
+Your nurse or doctor will help you figure out what kinds of testing or treatment you may need.
+Tell them about:

 It’s really important to get tested if you think you have an STD, because some STDs can cause serious health problems if you don’t treat them.
 Also, having an STD makes you more likely to get other STDs, like HIV.
 And it’s best to find out right away if you have an STD, so you can avoid giving it to other people.